zer0cache/matic-docs/docs/develop/l1-l2-communication/fx-portal.md

 #### `FxERC20RootTunnel`

 - `mapToken(address rootToken)` You can call the function on the deployed contract to map your ERC20 token and create a corresponding child token on the child chain.
-- `deposit(address rootToken, address user, uint256 amount, bytes memory data)` Call deposit() with the address of the mapped token, the address who can withdraw with a corresponding amount (along with data if needed).
+- `deposit(address rootToken, address user, uint256 amount, bytes memory data)` call deposit() method with the address of the mapped token, the address that can withdraw with a corresponding amount (along with data if needed).
 You must have approved the contract using the standard ERC20 `approve` function to spend your tokens first.

 #### `FxERC20ChildTunnel`